-This is a new episode of our series of shows investigating adventurous music from all over the world.
+The second episode of our Podcast series investigating adventurous music from all over the world.
 But this time we stay in Romania, and I’ll try to dive a bit deeper into the Romanian jazz and blues from the past, but also from the present.
 Within the next couple of hours, I’ll try to investigate the lush world of Romanian jazz.
 Take a couple of deep breaths, put your seat belts on and let’s experience this adventurous ride through the intriguing world of jazz records from the 60s up till the present moment.

 Romanian jazz may be a big word for music purists outside of Romania, mainly due to the lack of international music distribution.
 If you’re not that familiar with jazz music produced in Romania, hopefully this episode will give a taste and maybe crave for more.
 Since it’s quite a challenging task to document the huge amount of jazz music made in Romania, I got so much interesting music that I had to split the episode in two parts.
 This is the first part, focused on the jazz music released in communism, mainly at the Electrecord record label; the second part is focused on the contemporary scene.